D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 -RemoteVirtualNetwork $vnet2.Id
 ```

-The peering overview of VNet1 is shown in teh second exhibit.
+The peering overview of VNet1 is shown in the second exhibit.

 You open the local Windows Firewall by running the following on both VMs: